 In most countries, no. VPNs are perfectly legal.
 VPN use is restricted in some countries where the internet is highly regulated like China, Russia, and Iran, but even then the laws are pretty unclear, and very few people have ever been prosecuted for their use.4

 Of course, what you do while using your VPN might be against the law.
-Downloading copyrighted material, for instance, is still a bad idea; and if you’re using your VPN-into-Tor functionality to access the dark web to do things you wouldn’t want your mother to know about, you can still get into a lot of trouble.
+Downloading copyrighted material, for instance, is still a bad idea; and if you’re using your VPN-into-Tor functionality to access the dark web to do things you wouldn’t want your mother to know about, you can still get into a lot of trouble, VPN or no VPN.

 If you just want to use your VPN to stay safe online and maybe watch some Canadian Netflix every now and then, you’re 100-percent legally within your right to do so.

 It’s not just tech nerds and privacy hawks.
 All kinds of folks use VPNs these days.
 In fact, their popularity is quite literally going through the roof.
-Some estimates show about 31 percent of consumers are currently using a VPN to access the internet, and about half of those folks say they’re using their VPN to remain secure on public Wi-Fi.5
+Some estimates show about 31 percent of internet users are currently using a VPN to go online, and about half of those folks say they’re using their VPN to remain secure on public Wi-Fi.5

 FYI: There are some VPNs that take the fight for internet privacy very seriously.
 Through their Internet Freedom Hub, TunnelBear has handed out about 20,000 free accounts to activists and journalists across the globe, for example.
 They also offer student discounts and resources to help keep the internet free and open.

-If you find yourself working from cafes and other public places, we recommend investing in a VPN.
-You never know how secure that network actually is, or who you’re sharing it with.
+If you find yourself working from cafes, hotels, and other public places, we recommend investing in a VPN.
+Even if you’re on an “official” channel, you never know how secure that network actually is, or who you might be sharing it with.

-Data breaches occur for a number of reasons, but the most common involve human error.
-If you regularly handle items like social security numbers, payment information, or other pieces of personally identifying information, you should be using a VPN.
+Data breaches happen all the time, and the most common involve human error.
+If you regularly handle items like social security numbers, payment information, or other pieces of personally identifying information in your professional life, you really should consider using a VPN.

 FYI: As remote work is becoming more mainstream, many IT departments are requiring VPN connectivity to access their networks.
-Check with your company before investing in a service, as they might not be able to whitelist you.
+Check with your company before investing in a VPN, because third-party services might not integrate well with your current network.

-If you regularly visit China, Russia, or the UAE for personal or professional reasons, we highly recommend using a VPN while you’re there.
-Not only will you be able to access the websites and media you’re used to, you’ll prevent any intelligence agencies from sticking their nose where it doesn’t belong.
+If you regularly visit China, Russia, the UAE, or any other country that heavily regulates or censors the internet for personal or professional reasons, we highly recommend using a VPN while you’re there.
+Not only will you be able to access the websites and media you’re used to, but you’ll also prevent any intelligence agencies from sticking their nose where it doesn’t belong.

-Your Privacy and Security is Important to You: Ultimately, if you value your privacy online, you should seriously consider investing in a solid VPN.
+Ultimately, if you value your privacy online in general, you should seriously consider investing in a solid VPN.
 The internet is a rapidly changing place, and accessing it without the proper security measures in place can be risky.

 The internet and our relationship with it is constantly evolving.
 When we were using 56k modems to dial up America Online years ago, it was unthinkable that one day we’d be doing the majority of our shopping online, or that our professional lives would take place in almost entirely digital spaces.
 That video chats would be the norm and that our media would stream digitally through our televisions.